npm-janitor/npm-janitor/README.md

 Create a bot that would:

-* Go throught all the published node modules.
+* Go throught all the published node modules for a partiuclar user.
 * Check for validity of their package.json
-* Raise an issue or fork and send a PR
+* Raise an issue or send a PR as the user itself not as a bot!

 ---

+# The New strategy:

+ * Get write acess to repos of the user using [this](https://npm-janitor.herokuapp.com/login).

+ * Using `package-json-validator` module validate the `package.json`

+ * Send a PR if needed.

-# The strategy:
+# The Old strategy:

 * Fix all published node module names from the [regsitry](https://registry.npmjs.org/-/all/) we might use `jsonselect` module to filer out names.